adferrand/dnsrobocert/README.rst

 Documentation
 =============

-Online documentation (user guide, configuration reference) is available in the `DNSroboCert ReadTheDoc page`_.
+Online documentation (user guide, configuration reference) is available in the `DNSroboCert documentation`_.

 For a quick start, please have a look in particular at the `User guide`_ and the `Lexicon provider configuration`_.